 Time Frame: Baseline, immediately after intervention (1day after baseline),3 months post intervention,6 months post intervention

-This scale is a 40 item questionnaire,each question is scored from 1(very much so)-4 (not at all), a higher score indicates a worse outcome
+This scale is a 40 item questionnaire, each question is scored from 1(very much so)-4 (not at all), a higher score indicates a worse outcome

 Baseline, immediately after intervention (1day after baseline),3 months post intervention,6 months post intervention

-Change in Vulnerability as measured by Psychological Vulnerability Scale
+Vulnerability as Measured by Psychological Vulnerability Scale

-This is a 6 item questionnaire,each item is measured from 1(does not describe me at all)-5 describes me very well.A higher score indicates more vulnerability.
+The Psychological Vulnerability Scale is a 6 item questionnaire.
+Each item is scored from 1 (does not describe me at all) to 5 (describes me very well).
+The 6 items were added to generate a scale from 6 to 30, a higher score indicates more vulnerability.

 Time Frame: Baseline, immediately after intervention (1day after baseline),3 months post intervention,6 months post intervention